 Giant Schnauzers, like the rest of the Schnauzer family, don’t shed thanks to their wiry coats and are another breed known to produce less dander, so long as they are regularly groomed and clipped.
-They would do well on our Big Foot Bad Hair Day food, which offers extra skin and hair protection for large breeds.

 The breed is known for its high energy levels, so need an active owner who is committed to giving them all the exercise they require.
 In return, they are sure to provide you with lots of love and laughs!

 Other tips for reducing dog allergy symptoms and keeping the house hair-free

 - Wash and groom your dog regularly, and wipe them down with a warm, damp cloth a few times a week if needed